sheunaluko/vcx/README.md

 </div>

-This is a Chrome Extension for amazing chrome hacking (filtering request and repsonse headers, communicating with nodejs backend, satisfying your curiosity, etc...)
+This is a Chrome Extension for amazing chrome hacking (filtering request and repsonse headers, communicating with nodejs backend, satisfying your curiosity, etc...).

+It is built and extended using Typescript, React, Redux, and will soon support an asynchronous websocket based communication protocol which will allow external clients to acces chrome internal functionality.

-See [Web Extension Starter](https://github.com/ymdevs/Web-Extension-Starter) for original project specification, as mentioned above.
-Source code has been heavily modified
+See [Web Extension Starter](https://github.com/ymdevs/Web-Extension-Starter) for original project specification.
+Source code has been heavily modified as described above.

 ## Good to know before using:
 * [Typescript](https://www.typescriptlang.org/)